GEORGE MORTON | CONDUCTOR & ARRANGER

 • Percussion: sd, bd, crotales/bells, tamb, tri, susp cym, cym

 • Voices; this arrangement comes with parts for a reduced SSAA chorus (min.
 6 voices), but can be performed with Holst's original choral score.
-An alternate ending without choir is available on request, although this will only be available in certain venues.

 Back to Arranging

-© George Morton 2020
+© George Morton 2024

 • Home